NICMx/Jool/en/install-mod.md

 ## Introduction

-Jool is four binaries:
+Jool is five binaries:

 1. Two [kernel modules](https://en.wikipedia.org/wiki/Loadable_kernel_module) you can hook up to Linux.
-One of them is the SIIT implementation and the other is the Stateful NAT64.
+One of them is the SIIT implementation and the other one is the Stateful NAT64.
 They are the translating components and all you need to get started; this document explains how to install them.
 2. Two [userspace](https://en.wikipedia.org/wiki/User_space) applications which can be used to configure each module.
 They have their own [installation document](install-usr.html).
+3. One userspace daemon used to synchronize sessions between different Jool kernel modules.

 ## Requirements

-Because The are so many different Linux versions out there, distributing the modules' binaries is not feasible; you need to compile them yourself.
+Because there are so many different Linux versions out there, distributing the modules' binaries is not feasible; you need to compile them yourself.

 (In following console segments, `$` indicates the command can be executed freely; `#` means it requites admin privileges.)

 ### Valid kernels

-Jool supports kernels starting from Linux 3.2.
-Use `uname -r` to know your kernel version.
+Jool supports kernels starting from Linux 3.2. `uname -r` will print your kernel version.

 {% highlight bash %}
 $ /bin/uname -r